hltdi/HornMorpho/README.md

 > The `Corpus` method `conlluify()` creates a new CoNLL-U representation for each of the `Sentence` instances stored in the corpus's `sentences` attribute.
 > You would normally call this method after running `disambiguate()` on the sentences.
 >
-> In summary, here's an example of how to create a corpus of sentences, segment and disambiguate the sentences, create CoNLL-U representations for the sentences, and write these to a file
+> In summary, here's an example of how to create a corpus of sentences, segment and disambiguate the sentences, create CoNLL-U representations for the sentences, and write these to a file.
 >
     >>> c = hm.create_corpus(path="hm/ext_data/CACO/CACO1.1/CACO_TEXT_3-7tok.txt", n_sents=2)
 	>>> c.disambiguate()